The King Room at The Hari in Hong Kong

 6. The Figo

 Looking for a young and fun boutique hotel in Hong Kong?
 You’ll love your stay at The Figo.
 This quirky boutique hotel is in a convenient location a short 5-10 minute walk away from either the Sheung Wan or Sai Ying Pun MTR stations.
-The Figo also offers a terrace area, lounge space with complimentary soft drinks and beer and in-house fitness centre – unfortunately there is no on-site restaurant but you’re only a stroll away from many of the best restaurants and bars in Hong Kong.

-You’ll get bang for your buck with their spacious rooms (with windows that actually open – not always a given in Hong Kong!), and the bed was incredibly comfortable.
+You’ll get bang for your buck with the spacious rooms at The Figo (with windows that actually open – not always a given in Hong Kong!), and the bed was incredibly comfortable.
 The water pressure is outstanding, and the Figo also offers top-notch amenities.
-We loved the peace and quiet at The Figo, and it is best suited for city explorers who aren’t too fussed about getting all the bells and whistles.
-Click here to book your stay at The Figo!

 What we loved: New boutique hotel in Sheung Wan; funky pop décor; rooms are on the larger side and the rates are extremely reasonable; excellent water pressure; lovely reception team; very comfortable bed; extremely quiet neighborhood despite us staying on the 2nd floor.